-The following screenings, provided by Worksite Wellness at North Colorado Medical Center, can be used as an indicator of your overall health and should be shared with your physician.
+Screenings provided by Wellness Services at North Colorado Medical Center can be an indicator of your overall health and should be shared with your physician.
 We are unable to bill Medicare or insurance.

-Recommended for men 40 years of age and older.
+Recommended for men 50 years of age and older (earlier if there's a family history of prostate problems).
 PSA is a protein that the male prostate gland produces.
 Elevated levels may be seen in men with prostate cancer or in benign prostate enlargement.

 Measures total cholesterol, high density lipoprotein, low density lipoprotein and triglycerides, to assess risk of cardiovascular disease.

 Hemoglobin A1C (for known diabetics) $27